codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 date: 2017-08-28 05:05:00
 ---

-My type is blonde, medium height, smiley, and dreamy.
+My type is thin, medium height, smiley, and dreamy.
 How about yours?

 Oooops!
 Sorry!
 That type is not related to JavaScript. :D